abderrahmaneMustapha/add-arabic-reportlab/README.md

-# add arabic languege to reportlab
+# add arabic language to reportlab
 > this repo show how to add arabic language text to a pdf file using reportlab

 ### here is the  code :